 - The pandemic is preventing you from completing your trip

 According to the company, any reservation made after March 14th will not be refunded.
 The WHO designated COVID-19 as a pandemic on March 14th, so Airbnb says that anyone who made a reservation after that was no longer facing unexpected travel complications.
-In addition, anything reserved after July is still non-refundable, however, the company could update this policy on July 1.
+In addition, anything reserved after July is still non-refundable.

 Overall, though, on the surface the policy makes a lot of sense.
 In reality, it’s harder than it looks to get a full refund.